HTTP-APIs/http-apis.github.io/pages/Hydra-python-agent.md

 ## Redis as a graph based storage

-The main motive behind using redis was to implement it as a graph database for fast querying process for the hydra client.
+The main motive behind using redis was to implement it as a graph database to establish fast querying process for the hydra client.

 ### Graph Structure